pivotal-cf/docs-event-alerts/README.md

-## Pivotal Event Alerts
+## Event Alerts

-This repo contains the documentation for Pivotal Event Alerts.
+This repo contains the documentation for Event Alerts.

-**IMPORTANT**: Use PRs to contribute new content or make fixes to this Pivotal Event Alerts documentation.
+**IMPORTANT**: Use PRs to contribute new content or make fixes to this Event Alerts documentation.

 The contents of this repo are currently published at [docs-pcf-staging.cfapps.io/event-alerts/](https://docs-pcf-staging.cfapps.io/event-alerts/).